Bhaskar-git-oss/KitBot/README.md

 > Mineflayer-based kitbot for anarchy.
 Whisper a kit type, get your stuff — queue system, multi-bot support, chest scanning, the works.
 Config lives in `config.json`.

-> **Maintence Mode** — it works, and I believe it might be enough, if you want more features or fixes, open a issue.
+> **Maintence Mode** — it works, and I believe it might be enough, but there might be a ton of features people might need so open up a issue for suggestions.

 ---